-Study of the English Bible as literature and as religion, including an examination of the types of literature found in the Bible, the historical and religious context in which the literature was developed, and an extensive reading of the two testaments.
+Study of the English Bible as literature and as religion.
+Includes the examination of the types of literature found in the Bible, and the historical and religious context in which the literature was developed.
+Provides an extensive reading of the two testaments.
 This course is also offered as ENGL 175.